Frequently asked questions

 Yes.
 There is no limitation in the number of proposals where the same organization can participate as partner.

 1.5 If the same applicant submits 7 proposals (one per each priority), what is the maximum number of grants that can be awarded as Lead Beneficiary?Published on:

 According to section 4.4.1 of the Guidelines for Applicants, an Applicant cannot be awarded more than three grants as Lead Beneficiary under this call for proposals.
-In case more than two proposals from the same Applicant are preselected according to the rules if this call, only the two best-ranked proposals will be included in the list of projects recommended for funding.
-This rule does not apply to partners meaning that the same partner could be involved in more than two projects that have been awarded a grant.
+In case more than three proposals from the same Applicant are preselected according to the rules if this call, only the three best-ranked proposals will be included in the list of projects recommended for funding.
+This rule does not apply to partners meaning that the same partner could be involved in more than three projects that have been awarded a grant.

 1.6 Do the project, financial and communication managers have to be part of the staff of the Applicant or could they be sub-contracted?
 Can these roles be assigned to partners?Published on:

 As per section 2.5 of the Guidelines for Applicants, in order to guarantee a good management of the project and as a minimum requirement, the following project management positions shall be ensured by the Applicant: a project coordinator, a financial manager, and a communication manager.
 These key staff members should be preferably part of the permanent staff of the Lead Beneficiary.
 Moreover, since the overall management is considered the main responsibility of the Lead Beneficiary, the whole project management cannot be sub-contracted.
 This means that the overall coordination shall always remain under the responsibility of the Lead Beneficiary organization that can be supported by external experts.
 Despite these three main roles shall be ensured by the Applicant, this does not mean that partners cannot be involved in these activities.

 1.7 Can two or more different organisations be involved as one single partner in a project proposal?Published on: